wp-plugins/prosperent-suite/README.txt

 Log in to **[Prosperent](http://prosperent.com)** every so often to check your stats.

 = Features: About and How to Use =
+* **ProsperLinks** is completely automated, once turned on (it is on by default), the plugin will begin affiliating links or re-affiliating links to better converting, high commission merchants.
+* **ProsperInsert** allows you to place products on pages and posts using the Gear icon dropdown when editing a page or post.
+It can also be placed in widgets and automated to place products on all posts or pages.
 * **ProsperShop** is a full fledged shop with millions of products from over 4500 merchants.
 This is created automatically when you activate the plugin.
-* **ProsperInsert** allows you to place products on pages and posts using the Gear icon dropdown when editing a page or post.
-It can also be placed in widgets.
-* **Auto-Linker** is done either in the settings or on a page or post using the shortcode generator in the Gear icon dropdown.
-You can turn words or phrases into affiliate links.
-* **ProsperLinks** is completely automated, once turned on (it is on by default), the plugin will begin affiliating links or re-affiliating links to better converting, high commission merchants.
-* **ContentInserter** automatically places products within all posts and pages on your blog.

 = Additional Notes for Installation =